ssperling5/IBBot/README.md

 Interactive Brokers Interface

 Interactive Brokers had been my broker of choice for a long time due to their cheap options commissions.
 I was in luck when I became interested in this project, since they also provide their API for free to account holders.
 Their API offers a lot of options, but I needed to create a wrapper API around it in order to use it to its fullest potential.
 Hopefully you can benefit from my wrapper API even if you do not like my Options Selling strategy.
 The native Interactive Brokers API was somewhat complicated to work with, and I did my best to comment extensviely in my wrapper API.
 Please don't hesitate to reach out to me with any questions that arise.

+Options Seller

+The Options Seller bot starts off by parsing in a list of stock tickers and their specified parameters from 'default.csv'.
+The input csv file can be modified by changing the STOCK_CSV constant at the top of OptionSeller.py.
+Stock parameters are parsed based on the column name, so the order of the columns can be changed as long as their headers remain the same.
+The 'ticker' column denotes the ticker of the stock for which options will be traded.
+The algorithm will start trying to sell puts on the ticker when it's price is close to the 'targetBuy' value.
+If the stock is held and it approaches the 'targetSell', the algorithm will start trying to sell calls to exit the position.
+Currently, the algorithm is hard coded to begin trying to sell puts when it is within 2% of the targetBuy, and it will begin trying to sell calls when it holds the stock and it is within 1% of targetSell.
+It will try to accumulate the stock until the value in 'weightTarget' is reached. weightTarget must be a multiple of 100.

+The other headers present in the 'default.csv' file right now are features that I have not yet implemented.